atehaa/NDBS-Robot-Utilization-Reporter/README.md

-# NDBS-Robot-Utilization-Reporter
+# NDBS Robot Utilization Reporter Tool

-NDBS Robot Utilization Reporter Tool
+Codebase is not clean enough to share yet.
+But here you can download the compiled tool.